alistairwgillespie/wmw_deep_playlist_generator/README.md

 ## Structure

-The project [code](https://github.com/alistairwgillespie/wmw_deep_playlist_generator) will be structured - subject to change - as follows:
+The project is structured like so:

 ```bash
 .